tylerlong/kickstart/README.md

 ## How it works

 First of all, ask yourself: do I or my users create similar projects again and again?
-If the answer is no, you probably don't need this project and you can stop reading on.
+If the answer is no, you probably don't need kickstart and you can stop reading on.

 If the answer is yes, create a boilerplate project for those similar projects to abstract the things that they have in common.
 For strings that each project might have a different value, define them as `{{ variable }}`.